 - Cool on a wire rack.

-Big news: These cookies have ZERO grams of sugar, yet no creepy chemical sweeteners.
+Big news: These peanut butter cookies have ZERO grams of sugar, yet no creepy chemical sweeteners.
 Monk fruit garners its sweetness from unique antioxidants; you can learn more about monk fruit HERE.
-Most monk fruit sweeteners are combined with other sweeteners to create a product that provides a 1:1 replacement for sugar, since monk fruit is 200x sweeter than sugar, just like stevia.
+Monk fruit is 200x sweeter than sugar, just like stevia.
+Most monk fruit sweeteners are combined with other sweeteners to create a product that provides a 1:1 replacement for sugar.
 In the product link provided in the ingredient list, erythritol is the combined sweetener.

 Erythritol is a sugar alcohol, which seems to be safe to use in moderation.
-At extremely high doses, it can cause gastrointestinal (GI) tract upset, since 10% of erythritol remains in our intestines and is not absorbed into the blood stream.
+At extremely high doses, it can cause gastrointestinal (GI) tract upset.
+This is caused by 10% of the erythritol remaining in our intestines and not being absorbed into the blood stream.
 Most people would have to eat a bizarre amount of erythritol to create GI upset.